JazmineMT/ContentGuide/02-voice-and-tone.md

 <br/>

-If the customer reaching out to us is facing an integration problem, they're likely stressed.
+If a developer is reaching out to us facing an integration problem, they're likely stressed.
 They're probably looking for a fast and easy-to-understand solution - so being direct and concise is best here.
-However, if the customer is reading through documentation or comes to us after shipping their app, we can choose to be more friendly and use exclamation points!
+However, if the developer is reading through documentation or comes to us after shipping their app, we can choose to be more friendly and use exclamation points!

 <br/>